Leveraging Fine-Grained Information and Noise Decoupling for Remote Sensing Change Detection: Experiment

-To verify the effectiveness of CDL and proof of significance of fine-grained information, we replace CDL with several other types of attention, including feature concatenation, cross-attention, no-local attention and spatial pyramid pooling (SPP) attention.
+\textbf{Importance of Fine-Grained Information} To verify the effectiveness of CDL and proof of significance of fine-grained information, we replace CDL with several other types of attention, including feature concatenation, cross-attention, no-local attention and spatial pyramid pooling (SPP) attention.
 And due to space constraints, specific structural details are provided in the supplementary material.

 The results on LEVIR-CD are shown in Table~\ref{tab:attention}.
 Since other attention mechanisms have to rely on matrix multiplication, which has high computational complexity at high resolution, we have to downsample.
 We downsample the features to a size of $64\times64$.
 As shown in Table~\ref{tab:attention}, our CDL has a significant superiority over other attention mechanisms, specifically, CDL improves the F1 metric by 1.27\% and IoU by 2.17\% over the Concatenation, which is the best among other attention mechanisms.
 This further validates the importance of the importance of fine-grained information in change detection.